How to reach Lake Prags

 Access with the own car or motorbike

-From 11 September 2025, there will no longer be any special traffic regulation for the Prags Valley.
+Until 30 June and from 16 September 2026, there are no special traffic restrictions in the Prags Valley.
 You can travel to Prags at any time without a reservation.

 Access with means of public transport